The "PePP Squad"

 Notable PePPers of the Past

 U.S. Ambassador C. Steven McGann was PePP's original Deputy Director.
 He passed away May 26, 2023.
-Until his passing the managing director of The Stevenson Group, a Washington DC consultancy, Amb.
-McGann was previously Vice Chancellor of the College of International Security Affairs at National Defense University in Washington, DC, Amb.
-McGann was a Senior U.S. Foreign Service officer who served as Ambassador to five Pacific Island countries.
-He was the first person to be named U.S. Representative to the Pacific Islands Forum and was the chief U.S. interlocutor to the Secretariat of the Pacific Community.
-Amb.
-McGann was a principal architect of the U.S. Government's deeper Pacific engagement, first signaled by the 2007 "Year of the Pacific" he conceptualized as Director of the Office for Australia, New Zealand and Pacific Island Affairs in the Bureau for East Asian and Pacific Affairs.
-He was instrumental in the negotiation of several effective new "shiprider" agreements, the U.S. Agency for International Development’s return to the Pacific, and the expansion of the U.S. diplomatic presence in the Pacific.
-Earlier, Amb.
-McGann also played pivotal roles in overseeing U.S. assistance to at-risk populations and refugees in South Asia and in coordinating the U.S. efforts in Afghanistan in the immediate aftermath of 9/11.
-During his first UN posting, Amb.
-McGann chaired a coalition of Pacific Island countries that spearheaded adoption of the UNGA resolution to ban large-scale pelagic driftnet-fishing, presaging his later Pacific expertise.
-Amb.
+Until his passing the managing director of The Stevenson Group, a Washington DC consultancy he founded, McGann was previously Vice Chancellor of the College of International Security Affairs at National Defense University in Washington, DC.
+A Senior U.S. Foreign Service officer who served as Ambassador to five Pacific Island countries, McGann was the first person to be named U.S. Representative to the Pacific Islands Forum and was the chief U.S. interlocutor to the Secretariat of the Pacific Community.
+McGann was a major architect of US policy toward the Pacific, first signaling deeper USG engagement with the 2007 "Year of the Pacific" he conceptualized as Director of the Office for Australia, New Zealand and Pacific Island Affairs in the Bureau for East Asian and Pacific Affairs.
+McGann was instrumental in the negotiation of several effective new "shiprider" agreements, the U.S. Agency for International Development’s return to the Pacific, and the physical expansion of the U.S. diplomatic presence in the Pacific.
+Earlier, McGann played pivotal roles in overseeing U.S. assistance to at-risk populations and refugees in South Asia and in coordinating U.S. efforts in Afghanistan in the immediate aftermath of 9/11.
+During his first UN posting, McGann chaired a coalition of Pacific Island countries that spearheaded adoption of the UNGA resolution to ban large-scale pelagic driftnet fishing.
 McGann had a Master of Science degree from the Industrial College of the Armed Forces, National Defense University.
-He will be sorely missed.
+He is sorely missed.

 Coming Attractions: